History of Middle Eastern people in Metro Detroit

-Arab Americans and Arabs
+Arab Americans

 By 2007 Metro Detroit, if defined as Wayne, Oakland, Macomb, and Washtenaw counties, had the United States's largest Arab American population, larger than that of Greater Los Angeles if that region was defined as Los Angeles, Orange, and Ventura counties.
 As of that year Arab Americans are one of the largest immigrant groups into Southeastern Michigan.
-The majority of Metro Detroit's Arabs are Lebanese, Palestinian, Yemeni, and Iraqi.
+The majority of Metro Detroit's Arabs are Lebanese, Palestinian, Iraqis, and Yemeni.

 According to Jen'nan Ghazal Read of the U.S. Census Bureau, as of 2000, in the Wayne-Oakland-Macomb-Washtenaw region there were 96,363 persons of Arab ancestry, of whom 92,122 people lived in Wayne, Oakland, or Macomb counties; these made up 79.2% of Michigan residents of Arab ancestry.
 According to Read, within the Wayne-Oakland-Macomb-Washtenaw region there were 131,650 persons of Arab ancestry in 2004.
 The largest number of Arab Americans in the Metro Detroit area live in Wayne County.
 As of 2004 religions among Arab Americans in Detroit include the faiths of Islam and Christianity, with Christian varieties including Maronite, Melkite, Greek Orthodox, and Syriac Orthodox beliefs.
 The Muslim branches of Sunni and Shia beliefs are present in Metro Detroit.
 Jordanians and Palestinians in Metro Detroit include believers of Sunni Islam, Catholic, Protestant, and Greek Orthodox Christian beliefs.
-Yemeni people include believers of the Shafi'i Sunni Muslim school of thought and the Zaidiyyah Shia Muslim school of thought.
+Yemeni and Iraqi people include believers of the Shafi'i Sunni Muslim school of thought and the Zaidiyyah Shia Muslim school of thought.
 As of 2004 most recent Arab immigrants to Metro Detroit are Muslim.
 A 2007 Wayne State University study said that the Metro Detroit Arab American community produced $7.7 billion annually in earnings and salaries.
 Annually these businesses produced $500 million in taxes to the state.

 As of 2006 Hamtramck has a large concentration of Yemeni people.

 As of 2004 Arabs stated that they wish to come to Detroit to unify their families, escape from conflicts in the Middle East, and improve their economic standing.
 As of 2000, victims of population displacement, economic hardship, and political oppression included Palestinians, Yemenis, and Iraqi Chaldo-Assyrians, and refugees from war included Shia from Iraq and Lebanon.
 Andrew Shryock and Nabeel Abraham, authors of "On Margins and Mainstreams", wrote that "When asked to explain why so many Arabs have migrated to Detroit, most people in the community will mention the automobile industry.
 As a kind of historical shorthand, this answer is certainly the best."